 Lifehold squads are ideal if you want to keep to yourself for a given online session.
-You’ll get all the online-based elements available to you, but you won’t have much interaction with other players and social interaction options.
+This will give you access to all the multiplayer, online-based elements; however, you won’t be able to interact with other players.

-If you wish to focus on completing squad tasks and missions with other human players, Conquest Squads is the way to go.
-You’ll join a lobby of 32 random players who have the same cause.
+Conquest Squads is the way to go if you focus on completing squad tasks and missions with other human players.
+You’ll join a lobby of 32 random players with the same cause.

-In order to change a squad, you’ll simply need to quite the game and select a different squad when you restart.
+You’ll simply need to quit the game and select a different squad when you restart to change a squad.

 Squad Missions are unlocked as you finish Squad Tasks.
 You’ll need to head to the Network Console in the BLADE Barracks to find out which squad missions you’ve unlocked.

 Squad missions are special quests you can take with up to four players.
 They reward you with money, experience, reward tickets, and battle points, so it’s always beneficial to do so.

 Once a member completes a mission, it becomes unavailable to do anymore.
 You must be quick to play these missions to have a better chance at completion.